JoshuaRodriguez/Java-Code/Misc Programming Problems/readme.txt

     		Output: The number is 889 and it has 5 holes.

 		Input: 9990
-		Output: The number is 9990 and it hsa 4 holes.
+		Output: The number is 9990 and it has 4 holes.